davisp/erlang-native-compiler/README.md

 {post_hooks, [{"", clean, "./enc clean"}]}.
 ```

-After that enc should read your old rebar.config `port_specs` and `port_env` settings as expected (it is rebar2's port compiler after all...).
+After that enc should read your old rebar.config `port\_specs` and `port\_env` settings as expected (it is rebar2's port compiler after all...).

+## Compatibility Note

+Remember that you'll want to make sure and build `enc` with the oldest Erlang VM you want to support.